Sazol-Sarker/Project-3200-Dream-Housing/README.md

 # Project-3200
-This repo contains my partial frontend contribution to group project named "Dream Housing"
+This repo contains my partial Frontend contribution to GROUP project named "Dream Housing" This is a website aims to provide home rent service according to budget & preferences.